Skip to main content

 Inspect artifacts

-ep_abc123/ # episode id
+ep_01JH6Z2V9Q2K6Y6N0QZ7K2QW8C/ # episode id (ULID)

-state.json # current plan and episode state
+state.json # final state snapshot

-events.jsonl # timeline with causal IDs
+events.jsonl # append-only timeline

 manifest.json # SHA-256 + size ledger